serenity-is/docs/tutorials/multi_tenancy/securing_tenant_selection_at_server_side.md

 # Securing Tenant Selection At Server Side

-> This section was written before Serenity had *field level permissions*.
-Problems listed below no longer applies to our sample but you might read it for some insights into *web security*.
-You can safely skip to next topic if not interested.

 When you log in with *tenant2* user and open its edit form, *Tenant* selection dropdown is not displayed, so he can't change his *tenant* right?

 Wrong!